nomachinez/pidisplay/README.md

 - Newsfeed - tap/click on an article to send the link to a Slack channel
 - Conways Game of Life - tap/click on the screen to reset the world
 - Picture Viewer - tap/click on the screen to move to manually move to the next picture
+- The World Clock plugin can have 1, 2, 3, or more clocks and will attempt to automatically lay them out so they stay looking good.
 - Enable/Disable individual modules/plugins
 - Multiple modules running at the same time.
 Show weather in 2 different places!
 Show multiple tickers with different symbole!
 - Easy to extend with other modules (use the Clok module for an example widget and the GameOfLife module for an example full screen module)